Los Angeles DUI Defense

 February 24, 2016

-Nystagmus is an investigation tool used by law enforcement to determine if a person is under the influence of alcohol.
+Nystagmus is an investigative tool used by law enforcement to determine if a person is under the influence of alcohol.
 After a DUI stop, a police officer, if he suspects that the driver is under the influence of alcohol, can ask the driver to step out of the vehicle and submit to field sobriety tests.
 The field sobriety tests are voluntary tests that drivers suspected of DUI in Los Angeles can and should decline to perform.
 If you agree to do the field sobriety tests, the cops and the DA will use them to show that you are impaired.
 The tests are highly subjective and can cause a person to be arrested even when he or she is not under […]

 Read more »